jessicaxwang/comp20-jwang/security/README.md

 Everything has been correctly implemented.

-For this assignment, I talked with my friend and classmate Michael Thramann quite a bit.
+For this assignment, I talked with my classmate (and friend) Michael Thramann quite a bit.
 We shared our tactics for how to best destroy the web app, as well as what security issues we both were looking at.
 I also credit this webpage for my idea to insert deserialized JSON into the database: https://blog.websecurify.com/2014/08/hacking-nodejs-and-mongodb.html Gabe Joseph's Spring 2013 report also helped immensely.